-The cost of living crisis is continuing to have far-reaching implications for families across Scotland.
-Rising energy and food costs coupled with a growing debt crisis threatens to undo much of the positive work that has been done in recent years to combat child poverty.
-We welcome this Scottish Government debate on the cost of living and child poverty.
+We welcome the Minister's statement on the progress of the Tackling Child Poverty Delivery Plan.
+The cost of living crisis is far from over and will continue to have far-reaching implications for families across Scotland.
+Stubbornly high energy and food costs coupled with a growing debt crisis threatens to undo much of the positive work that has been done in recent years to combat child poverty.
+This new government must enact every lever it has to continue to combat child poverty in Scotland.
 Child poverty can only be eradicated if the Scottish Government utilise all the available levers across housing, social security, childcare and employability.